ghstahl/Generic-Security-Token-Service/src/IdentityServer4.HostApp.Redis/wwwroot/docs/api-configuration.md

 aggregator_service.full_access
 aggregator_service.read_only
 ~~~
-When the scope is created the following data exists in the token;
+When the scope is requested, a token is created the following data;

 1. The audience always contains the name of the apiResource.  i.e. metal or aggregator_service
 2. The scope claim(s) contain the requested scope.  i.e. metal or aggregator_service.full_access